-Contractors shall submit non-dangerous exposed pipelines via email to the HSD/NSD Project Manager or COR and the appropriate Hydrographic Branch stated in the Hydrographic Survey Project Instructions (ahb.dton@noaa.gov).
+Contractors: Submit non-dangerous exposed pipelines via email to the HSD/NSD Project Manager or COR and the appropriate Hydrographic Branch stated in the Hydrographic Survey Project Instructions (ahb.dton@noaa.gov or phb.dton@noaa.gov).
+The contractor pipeline reporting shall be submitted as follows:

-Contractor pipeline reporting shall be submitted as follows:
+An S-57 .000 feature file of the pipeline attributed in accordance with Section 7.5 Feature Attribution

-An S-57 .000 feature file attributed in accordance with Section 7.5 Feature Attribution.
-Filenames shall contain only letters, numbers, and underscores; no spaces nor special characters other than an underscore.
-In addition, the NOAA attribute 'images' shall be populated and shall include associated images such as chartlets and multibeam and side scan sonar imagery of the pipeline.
+- a.
+Filenames shall contain only letters, numbers, and underscores; no spaces nor special characters other than an underscore. - b.
+NOAA attribute 'images' shall be populated and shall include associated images such as side scan sonar images, multibeam images, and chartlets of the pipeline.

-The Hydrographic Branches will review the Pipeline.000 feature file, import the .000 file into Pydro, and create the PDF file, which will then be forwarded to the Nautical Data Branch at ocs.ndb@noaa.gov.
+The Hydrographic Branches will review the Pipeline.000 feature file, import the .000 file into Pydro, and create the PDF file and S-57.000, which will then be forwarded to the Nautical Data Branch at ocs.ndb@noaa.gov.